 These lines comprise standard process modules combined in different ways to make different products and can be expanded at any time with the addition of extra modules to increase output, or change or extend the product range.

-Baker Perkins dough mixing and dough forming systems for plant bakeries producing high-quality pan bread are designed to maximize quality and minimize cost.
-Gentle dough handling arising from innovative design, combined with the latest control technology, produces bread at new levels of consistency and excellence.
+We will take the opportunity to emphasise the qualities of our range of bread mixing and forming machinery and systems.
+Baker Perkins' dough mixing and dough forming systems for high-output tin and pan bread plant bakeries are designed in collaboration with bakers to maximize quality and minimize cost.
+Gentle dough handling arising from innovative design, combined with the latest control technology, produces bread at new levels of consistency and excellence

 A recent innovation is the Tweedy™ SuperCool mixer, which uses an enhanced cooling jacket to reduce the temperature rise during mixing by up to 5.5°C. This enables it to be used in almost every climate without the need for complex and costly ice addition or flour cooling.
 It is particularly advantageous for burger buns where the downstream processes require lower dough temperatures.

 Just three years since its launch, the 50th ServoForm Mini depositor has recently been ordered by a North American… twitter.com/i/web/status/1…04 August 2020

 We have new vacancies at our UK facility for a Fabricator, CNC Miller, and CNC Turner.
 Applications required by Fri… twitter.com/i/web/status/1…17 July 2020

 Baker Perkins has renewed the lease on its headquarters at Peterborough, UK, for a further 17 years:… twitter.com/i/web/status/1…15 July 2020

 Baker Perkins has increased the throughput and durability of its Flake Master range of flaking mills:… twitter.com/i/web/status/1…29 June 2020